2025 CS Denis Ten Memorial Challenge: Women's singles

 Lee Hae-in of South Korea easily won the women's event with a 22-point lead over her nearest competitor.
-Lee's free skate featured a triple loop and a triple Lutz-triple toe loop.
+Lee's free skate featured a triple loop and a triple Lutz-triple toe loop jump combination.
 Competition for second and third place was more fierce, with the four skaters after Lee scored within a margin of three points following the short program.
-Yun Ah-sun of South Korea won the silver medal, while Madeline Schizas of Canada won the bronze medal.
+Yun Ah-sun of South Korea ultimately won the silver medal, while Madeline Schizas of Canada won the bronze.